The shifted proper orthogonal decomposition: A mode decomposition for multiple transport phenomena: One-dimensional model problems

 While the main structures are reproduced well, the result is far from perfect.
 Especially, in the region where the left and the right going pulse overlap, a large error is produced.
 These strongly localized structures with respect to space and time are represented well in both velocity frames, since a point structure is nearly unchanged by a shift and can be described perfectly by a dyadic product.
 This ambiguity impedes the separation of the two transported quantities.
 Furthermore, the quality of the solution cannot be improved by adding modes, since this counteracts the separation.

 To improve the decomposition, a new algorithm is presented in the following which is referred to as the sPOD algorithm.
 The \MSR identifies by construction low rank structures in each velocity frame.
 These are used to create a set of ansatz modes to optimize the approximation (\ref{multiAnsatz}) of the field in a least squares sense.
-To this end, the error or residuum is decomposed by \MSR to identify the part of the error, which can be represented in each velocity frame.
+To this end, the error or residual is decomposed by \MSR to identify the part of the error, which can be represented in each velocity frame.
 Finally, the decomposition is iteratively improved.
+An implementation of the sPOD algorithm and the numerical examples considered in this paper are available from \cite{ReiS18}.

 ~\\ \hrule ~\\

 {\scshape The sPOD algorithm} \\

 \textit{Input}: \begin{itemize} \item $j\times n$ snapshot matrix X with $n$ (temporal) snapshots of $j$ grid points \item transport velocities $c_k$, $k=1,\dots,N_s$, $N_s$ number of shift velocities \end{itemize}